I had promised Randy and Marty that I would come by the Maranatha house that afternoon after my physics lab.

 My mind reeled from my confrontation with Sheila as I made my way across campus to the MCM House.
 Although the trees shown with brilliant orange colors while scads of students lolled on the quad, or played frisbee, I did not register any of it.
 Not really.

 My mind focused on Sheila.
 For I really like people to like me and I especially like those I am close to to like, and be pleased, by what I am doing.
 And I really did not want to disappoint my good friend.

 For even a goof like me could figure out that Sheila violently opposed my supposed conversion and new-found faith.

 As I walked into the MCM House that afternoon I noticed fresh flowers on the mantle of the fireplace and to my left I could see the large meeting room set up with about 200 chairs with a stage, band equipment, and audio speakers.

-At this point in my life, some thirty years later I would ask, “Where is the money coming from to do this for a college ministry of all things?”
+At this point in my life, some thirty years later I would ask, “Where is the money coming for all these nice things?”
 But the only impression it made on me then was, “Wow, this is a very, very nice place, much nicer than the house I grew up in.”